Lewis William Walt: Post-Korea

-On arrival at Marine Corps Schools, Quantico, in August 1953, Colonel Walt saw duty as director, Advanced Base Problem Section, Marine Corps Educational Center, through May 1954, followed by duty as commanding officer, Officers' Basic School, until August 1956.
+On arrival at Marine Corps Schools, Quantico, in August 1953, he saw duty as director, Advanced Base Problem Section, Marine Corps Educational Center, through May 1954, followed by duty as commanding officer, Officers' Basic School, until August 1956.
 He also served as a Member of the Advanced Research Group, Marine Corps Educational Center, until June 1957.

-Transferred to Washington, D.C., Colonel Walt served as assistant director of personnel until August 1959, then entered the National War College, Washington, D.C..
+Transferred to Washington, D.C., Walt served as assistant director of personnel until August 1959, then entered the National War College, Washington, D.C..
 He completed the course in June 1960.

-In July 1960, Colonel Walt began a one-year assignment as Marine Corps representative on the Joint Advanced Study Group of the Joint Chiefs of Staff.
+In July 1960, he began a one-year assignment as Marine Corps representative on the Joint Advanced Study Group of the Joint Chiefs of Staff.
 Upon completing this assignment, he was promoted to brigadier general and reported for duty at Camp Lejeune as assistant division commander, 2nd Marine Division.
-In September 1962, General Walt returned to Marine Corps Schools, Quantico, serving as director of the Marine Corps Landing Force Development Center there until May 1965.
+In September 1962, Walt returned to Marine Corps Schools, Quantico, serving as director of the Marine Corps Landing Force Development Center there until May 1965.